AaronShemtov/LogFileIntoCSV/README.md

 ### Query Parameters

 - `log_file`: (optional) The name of the log file to fetch.
 Default: `nginx.log`.
+ If the log file is not found in repository the response will be presented:
+ {"error": "Log file {file_name} not found in GitHub repository."}
 - `upload`: (optional) The destination for uploading the processed file.
 Options:
   - `github`: Upload the CSV to GitHub.
   - `s3`: Upload the CSV to S3.